DRPozdniakov/LangFlow/README.md

-# Screenshot MCP Server for Langflow
+# Statistics MCP Server for Langflow

-An MCP (Model Context Protocol) server that provides screenshot capabilities for Langflow and other AI assistants.
+An MCP (Model Context Protocol) server that provides statistics capabilities for Langflow and other AI assistants.

 ## Features

-- Take screenshots of the current workscreen
+- Take statistics of the current workscreen
-- Return screenshots as base64-encoded images
+- Return statistics as base64-encoded images
-- Save screenshots to file paths
+- Save statistics to file paths
 - Support for PNG and JPEG formats
 - FastMCP implementation for better performance
 - Resource endpoints for direct access